 ChickaDee is sorta of like Reader’s Digest for kids.
 It offers a wide range of topics, like people and animal profiles (but sadly not people animals, like Pan), kid-friendly fiction, brain games, jokes, comics, and hot takes on topical kid stuff.
 And, like Reader’s Digest, they fit neatly on top of the potty.

-From the makers of National Geographic and Nat Geo For Kids comes a kids magazine that is aimed at even younger kids.
-And, because this comes from the explorer society that has lasted for 128 years, you can bet your lost tribe hunting butt it’s full of factual information.
+From the makers of National Geographic and Nat Geo for Kids comes a kids’ magazine that’s aimed at even younger kids.
+And, because this comes from the explorer society that has lasted for 128 years, you can bet your lost-tribe hunting that it’s full of factual information.
 Best case scenario: Your preschooler runs around with a fedora saying everything “belongs in a museum!”

-Bazoof has the standard comics, games, and wacky stories — but it also serves up a healthy-portion of information about clean living.
+Bazoof has the standard comics, games, and wacky stories — but it also serves up a healthy portion of information about clean living.
 Inside is information about nutrition, personal care, exercise, and general happiness.
-Think of Goop, but instead of Gwyneth Paltrow, there’s an totally-jacked alligator named Jerry that talks about blasting his quads.
+Think of Goop, but instead of Gwyneth Paltrow, there’s a totally-jacked alligator named Jerry that talks about blasting his quads.

 Highlights has been printed since 1946 and it’s probably safe to say they’ve learned a thing or two about how to get kids all jazzed on reading (that’s old-timey for “excited”).
 Each 40-page issue has hours of activities, games, and stories that aim to fulfills its “Fun With a Purpose” motto.
 Also, it’s straight out of Columbus, Ohio, so you get wholesome Midwest values at no extra cost.

-Written exclusively for girls between the ages of 5 and 10, Kazoo is about to go from limited indie press to bookstores and airport kiosks everywhere.
-Mom and long-time magazine editor Erin Bried saw the absence of worthwhile periodicals for powerful little women to be.
-So, she created a kids magazine highlights badass women in STEM fields, experiments to do at home, and crafts that aren’t just throwing glitter and macaroni on construction paper.
+Written exclusively for girls between the ages of 5 and 10, Kazoo is about to go from a limited indie press to bookstores and airport kiosks everywhere.
+Mom and long-time magazine editor Erin Bried saw the absence of worthwhile periodicals for the powerful little women-to-be.
+So she created a kids’ magazine that highlights badass women in STEM fields, experiments to do at home, and crafts that aren’t just throwing glitter and macaroni on construction paper.

-Click plays into the idea that kids are explorers and researching.
-Because so much is new to them, they are constantly searching for answers and information on new objects, phenomena and animals.
-This magazine has 9 issues per year and each issue explores a single topic in-depth.
+Click plays into the idea that kids are explorers and researchers.
+Because so much is new to them, they are constantly searching for answers and information on new objects, phenomena, and animals.
+This magazine has nine issues per year and each issue explores a single topic in-depth.
 Click has an entire issue on snakes, which definitely is of interest to their demographic.
 In the magazine’s issue about the ocean, they interviewed ocean explorer Sylvia Earle.
-This magazine is truly meant to challenge your child and explore their horizon beyond just some basic animal facts.
-Although Click says kids as young as 3 years old can enjoy the magazine, it does skew a little bit older than that.
+This magazine is truly meant to challenge your child and expand their horizon beyond just some basic animal facts.
+Although Click says kids as young as 3 can enjoy the magazine, it does skew a little bit older than that.

 New Moon Girls

-It’s essentially grownup news, made digestible for young mind.
-It’s like The Week, co-founders Sapna Satagopan and Joanne Suen break down the week’s news (minus the coverage of horrific things like Aleppo refugees) and deliver it to your kid.
+It’s essentially grown up news, made digestible for the young mind.
+It’s like The Week — co-founders Sapna Satagopan and Joanne Suen break down the week’s news (minus the coverage of horrific things like Aleppo refugees) and deliver it to your kid.
 They’ve opted to forego the trappings of creating an actual print publication, but it’s probably for the best.
-How many kids do you known that can fold a newspaper for a commute?
+How many kids do you know that can fold a newspaper for a commute?

-Started in 1973 in Santa Cruz, California, Stone Soup is literary arts journal comprised entirely of stories, poems, and illustrations by kids.
-The Children’s Art Foundation — the nonprofit responsible for the kids magazine — is dedicated to encouraging childhood creativity and puts out 6 issues a year.
+Started in 1973 in Santa Cruz, California, Stone Soup is a literary arts journal comprised entirely of stories, poems, and illustrations by kids.
+The Children’s Art Foundation — the nonprofit responsible for the kids’ magazine — is dedicated to encouraging childhood creativity and puts out six issues a year.
 And unlike you, your kid can even get paid for their submissions.
 (Everybody knows the New Yorker cartoon contest is rigged.)

 SI For Kids

-This visually stunning magazine is a British export aimed for elementary-aged kids (6-12).
+This visually stunning magazine is a British export aimed for elementary-aged kids (6 to 12).
 It is a magazine that is worthy of collecting thanks to its beautiful design, sturdy (and recycled) paper stock, and bright, happy pages.
-It has plenty of engaging activities, games, and compelling story-telling, but this magazine stands out for its design — and will no doubt inspire the young artist in your house.
+It has plenty of engaging activities, games, and compelling storytelling, but this magazine stands out for its design — and will no doubt inspire the young artist in your house.

 Kids are always asking questions.
 “But why?” might as well be their refrain until they’re teenagers.
 The magazine Ask tells them why and encourages them to keep asking questions.
 Although each issue is 32 pages, each page packs a punch.
 Usually, more than half the issue is dedicated to science and the other half explores history and art.
 One issue explores miniature worlds while previous issues have delved into the history and mechanics of bicycles and the link between tigers and tabby cats.
 As a parent, you might even enjoy learning alongside your kids with Ask.